JantaoDev/WorkspaceSwitcher/README.md

 Put the files in the folder `~/.dockbarx/applets/`.

-Enable the applet in DockBarX settings.
+Enable the applet in DockbarX settings.

 ## License